aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/clone-a-document/_index.md

 ﻿---
-title: Clone a Document – Aspose.Words for Python via .NET
+title: Clone a Document in Python
 articleTitle: Clone a Document
 linktitle: Clone a Document
 type: docs